mihailthebuilder/hex-tailwind/README.md

 - add to Google Search
 - support older Tailwind versions
 - support 4-character (or other format) HEX codes
+- add contrast between background and the 2 rendered colors

 ## Commands